yavuzkoroglu/gwplus/README.md

 #### 4. `clang`

 GWPlus's default compiler is `clang`.
-If this is unavailable, please install Xcode Command Line Tools:
+To be able to use it, please make sure you've installed Xcode Command Line Tools:

 ```
 xcode-select --install